 Now click on the Activate button to start using the plugin.

-After activating, you may need to configure the plugin’s settings to make a complete use of it.
+After activating, you may need to configure the plugin’s settings to make complete use of it.

-If you liked this article, subscribe to our news letter and leave us a comment below.
-We send some awesome WordPress tutorials through our news letter.
+If you liked this article, subscribe to our newsletter.
+We send some awesome WordPress tutorials through our newsletter.